convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 Alternatively:
 The ```+``` operator:
 * You can use the ```+``` operator to concatenate two lists, effectively adding the elements of one list to the beginning of another list.
-* This creates a new list and does not modify the original lists.
+* This creates a new list and does not modify the original lists.<br>
 Code Example 2:
 ```python
 my_list = [2, 3, 4]